Antonio Daniels: College career

-He played college basketball at Bowling Green from 1994 to 1997.
+He played college basketball at Bowling Green State University from 1994 to 1997.
 In 1994, he was named MAC freshman of the Year.
 In 1997, he was named MAC Player of the Year helping the Falcons to the MAC regular-season championship.
 He finished his career second on the Bowling Green career scoring chart with 1,789 points, ranking 10th in MAC history at the time.

 Professional career

 After playing college basketball at Bowling Green, Daniels was selected by the Vancouver Grizzlies with the fourth overall pick of the 1997 NBA draft.
-On June 24, 1998, he was traded to the San Antonio Spurs in exchange for rookie Felipe López and Carl Herrera.
+On June 24, 1998, Vancouver gave up on Daniels by drafting Mike Bibby with the 2nd overall pick and he was traded to the San Antonio Spurs in exchange for rookie Felipe López and Carl Herrera.
 He helped the Spurs win an NBA championship in 1999.
 On August 5, 2002, Daniels along with Spurs teammates Charles Smith and Amal McCaskill was traded to the Portland Trail Blazers in exchange for Erick Barkley, Steve Kerr, and a conditional second-round pick in the 2003 NBA draft.
 He later signed as a free agent with the Seattle SuperSonics.
 After his run with the Sonics had come to an end, he signed with the Washington Wizards.

 He was sent to the New Orleans Hornets in a three-team trade with the Washington Wizards and the Memphis Grizzlies on December 10, 2008.

 On September 9, 2009, he was traded to the Minnesota Timberwolves along with a 2014 second round pick in exchange for Bobby Brown and Darius Songaila.
 On September 24, 2009, Daniels agreed to a contract buyout.

-On November 1, 2010 Daniels was selected by the Texas Legends of the NBA Development League in the second round (pick 13) of the 2010 NBA Development League Draft.
+On November 1, 2010, Daniels was selected by the Texas Legends of the NBA Development League in the second round (pick 13) of the 2010 NBA Development League draft.

 On April 5, 2011, Daniels was signed to a 10-day contract by the Philadelphia 76ers.
-He returned to Texas Legends for the next season.
+He returned to Texas Legends for the next season. and then retired.